Study: Using a grazing muzzle to control grass intake

 Effects of an Equine Grazing Muzzle on Grass Intake – a preliminary investigation

-Grazing muzzles are commonly recommended for controlling grass intake in overweight and laminitis prone horses and ponies, yet to the author’s knowledge at the time of study in 2005, there had been no published research to demonstrate by how much these devices limit intake, although one manufacturer claims a restriction of 50-75%.
+Grazing muzzles are commonly recommended for controlling grass intake in overweight and laminitis-prone horses and ponies, yet to the author’s knowledge at the time of study in 2005, there had been no published research to demonstrate by how much these devices limit intake, although one manufacturer claims a restriction of 50-75%.
 Furthermore, there are no reports on the effects of a muzzle on grazing behaviour and whether horses try to compensate for restriction, for example by increasing the time they spend grazing.

 The scope of the study